sobolevn/git-secret/man/man1/git-secret-whoknows.1.md

-git-secret-whoknows - prints email-labels for each key in the keyring.
+git-secret-whoknows - print email for each key in the keyring.
 ======================================================================

 ## SYNOPSIS